Calexit (comic)

-Calexit is a speculative fiction comic book written by Matteo Pizzolo, illustrated by Amancay Nahuelpan, and published by Black Mask Studios.
+Calexit is a speculative fiction comic book written by Matteo Pizzolo, illustrated by Amancay Nahuelpan, Carlos Granda, Butch Mapa, and Elisa Pocetta, and published by Black Mask Studios.

 The book has been called "prescient" and "all-too-topical" as if "Matt Pizzolo has some kind of crystal ball for this thing."

 According to Entertainment Weekly, the comic book was initially created prior to the 2016 United States presidential election and before the term Calexit was adopted by the Yes California initiative, explaining that the story was actually inspired by the California droughts.
 Pizzolo said "The thought of having to rely on the federal government for something like water was scary...
-To my mind, the comic isn’t about secession or attacking the government, it’s about people learning to take care of one another at a time when it feels like we’re all slipping apart."
+To my mind, the comic isn't about secession or attacking the government, it's about people learning to take care of one another at a time when it feels like we're all slipping apart."
 CNN reported that Pizzolo based the comic book title off of Brexit.

-The comic has been cited as "seemingly ripped-from-the-headlines" and predicting events, such as in The Battle of San Onofre, which "tells the story of friends radicalized by a DHS raid at their workplace, and though seemingly ripped from today's headlines, the story was written last year before the current wave of deportations."
+The comic has been cited as "seemingly ripped-from-the-headlines" and predicting events, such as in The Battle of San Onofre (2025), which "tells the story of friends radicalized by a DHS raid at their workplace, and though seemingly ripped from today's headlines, the story was written last year before the current wave of deportations."